lvalnegri/workshops-setup_cloud_analytics_machine/README.md

     ~~~

 You should now give yourself some time to play around the configurations, that you can find under the menu: `Tools > Global Options`.
 You can find a file `rstudio.conf` in the repository of this workshop that lists most of the changes I usually apply as soon as I install the software.
 You should also take some time to build your personal snippets library, clicking the button  `Edit snippets...` at the bottom of the `Code > Editing` window.
 You can read more about it at the dedicated [RStudio documentation](https://support.rstudio.com/hc/en-us/articles/204463668-Code-Snippets) page.
-In particular, the first four options:
-   - `General`:
-   - `Code`:
-   - `Appearance`:
-   - `Pane Layout`:
-   - `Git/SVN`: here you should simply check that *RStudio* has correctly recognized the [git](https://git-scm.com/) software, with the textbox marked as *Git executable* containing the path, usually `/usr/bin/git`.
-If you plan to use another version control software, feel free to make amendents.

   <a name="rstudio-using-projects-with-version-control"/>